jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- the config file should define everything, leave all def commented.
+When we self config we define only those already defined.
+We have an associative array of each var and description to handle this
+- all interactive functions must write to stderr not stdout!
 - add info of the extension from which a command comes from
 - we split the commands file into several one, per extension, so we don't have to load everything immediately
 - in the menu we can filter by extension (and we see the extension of a command)